edgedb/edgedb-python/docs/usage.rst

 Type Conversion
 ---------------

-EdgeDB-Python automatically converts EdgeDB types to the corresponding Python types and vice versa.
+edgedb-python automatically converts EdgeDB types to the corresponding Python types and vice versa.
 See :ref:`edgedb-python-datatypes` for details.